 College of Education & Human Services

-As we reflect on the past 50 years of hard work and dedication to student services, Dr. Tracy Davis wanted to share a few words about the history of the program and a vision for the future.
+As we reflect on the past 50 years of hard work and dedication to student services, Dr. Tracy Davis has shared a few words about the history of the program and a vision for the future:

 First Rocky

-Dr. Storey and his young family were the proud parents of the 1st Rocky at WIU!
+Dr. Storey and his family were the proud parents of the first Rocky at WIU.
+Both Dr. Storey and Dr. Sproul, members of the counseling education faculty, played a large part in establishing the program.

 The theory-to practice-value is the heart and soul of our program, regardless of cultural shifts in higher education, we will not move away from that.